• Home /

 The Helper Act - Homes For Every Local Protector, Educator, And Responder Act

-Your trust matters to us.
-This article was thoroughly checked for accuracy as of March 25, 2024.
-Homebuyer.com ensures every piece of information we share reflects the latest in mortgage standards.
-Learn more about our commitments to our reader in our editorial guidelines.
+This article was checked for accuracy as of November 7, 2024.
+Learn more about our commitments to accuracy and your mortgage education in our editorial guidelines.

 The HELPER Act Mortgage: Explained

-The HELPER Act is a first-time home buyer program for teachers, firefighters, and law enforcement officers exempting first-time home buyers from down payment and mortgage insurance requirements.
+The HELPER Act is a first-time home buyer program for teachers, firefighters, and law enforcement officers.
+It exempts first-time home buyers from down payment and mortgage insurance requirements.

-HELPER is an acronym for “Homes for Every Local Protector, Educator, and Responder.”
-As of today, March 28, 2024, the bi-partisan bill has yet to become law.
+HELPER stands for “Homes for Every Local Protector, Educator, and Responder.”
+As of November 14, 2024, the bipartisan bill has not yet become law.

-Congress originally introduced the HELPER Act on May 13, 2021, as an amendment to the National Housing Act, which created the U.S. mortgage insurance system.
-The House and the Senate renewed the HELPER Act bill with amendments on May 10, 2023.
+Congress introduced the HELPER Act on May 13, 2021, as an amendment to the National Housing Act, which created the U.S. mortgage insurance system.
+The House and Senate renewed the bill with amendments on May 10, 2023.

 Did The HELPER Act Pass Yet?